 It is not always easy to get a handle on our emotions.
 However, no matter what is happening in our personal life or the office, we must exude happiness even when things are not going well.
-We must always have a smile on our face, a skip must always be in our steps, and pleasantness must radiate our voice.
+We must always have a smile on our face, a skip must always be in our steps, and pleasantness must radiate from our voice.

-To can be seen as someone of a lesser importance
+We can be seen as someone of a lesser importance

 The Assistant position is sometimes classified as a starting position in many companies.
 However, it is a professional career in which people can excel.
 We are proud of our careers, humbleness, and knowledge.
 It is a significant role that brings growth to the company we work for.